 From Plaza San Francisco to the Basílica

-Exiting Hotel Casa Gangotena, you’ll find yourself before Plaza San Francisco, with a background of the majestic Pichincha and the massive stone bell towers of the oldest church in Ecuador.
-Under the arches of San Francisco’s atrium you find Tianguez, a terrace café overlooking the domes of the surrounding churches.
+Exiting Casa Gangotena, a perfectly situated Quito Old Town hotel, you’ll find yourself before Plaza San Francisco, with a background of the majestic Pichincha and the massive stone bell towers of the oldest church in Ecuador.
+Under the arches of San Francisco’s atrium, you find Tianguez, a terrace café overlooking the domes of the surrounding churches.
 Tianguez means “market” in the ancient dialects of Quito and, as its name indicates, the café also contains a museum of handicrafts.
-In the tunnels built under the church of San Francisco, you can find all kinds of crafts, such as jewelry made out of tagua seed, detailed ceramics and colorful animal masks.
+In the tunnels built under the church of San Francisco, you can find all kinds of crafts, such as jewelry made out of tagua seed, detailed ceramics, and colorful animal masks.

 On the opposite side of Calle Sucre, you reach the imposing façade of the Church of the Company of Jesus (Compañía de Jesús), made of Andean volcanic stone.
 Every surface of its interior is bathed in gold leaf and decorated with paintings by artists from the Quito School of Art and beyond.
 The church is considered the most beautiful in the country.
 Among the activities in Quito that you shouldn’t miss is climbing to the top of its dome.